 Bazaart

-is a transnational artistic hub that creates cultural bridges between territories and imagines spaces for creation, reflection and artistic dissemination.
-We bring together artists and audiences through formats that combine research, transmission and contemporary creation, by inscribing our actions in a dynamic of exchange and circulation between the Caribbean, the African continent, Europe and the wider diasporas.
+"Bazaart is a transnational artistic hub that builds cultural bridges between regions and creates spaces for artistic creation, reflection, and dissemination.
+We bring artists and audiences together through formats that blend research, knowledge-sharing, and contemporary creation, grounding our work in a dynamic of exchange and circulation between the Caribbean, the African continent, Europe, and the diaspora at large.

 Bazaart #4